 Best time to visit

 I’ve visited Bali at different times throughout the year and found the weather to be good all year round.
 Of course, there are times when it’s hotter and rainier, but typically speaking, it’s hard to go wrong – it’s a good destination all year.
 That said, the peak season happens in the summer months, from April through to October.
-You’ll find it a tad more rainy October through March but don’t let that deter you, those tropical afternoon storms are gorgeous.
+You’ll find it a tad rainier from October through March but don’t let that deter you, those tropical afternoon storms are gorgeous.

 Where to stay in Nusa Dua: Luxe to Less